scolladon/sfdx-git-delta/README.md

 </div>

 > [!WARNING]
-> **Potentially breaking changes in v6**: Check out the [v6 announcement](https://github.com/scolladon/sfdx-git-delta/issues/936) to see how you could be impacted by some changes in the new major `v6` version of the plugin, and how to prepare to migrate to this version.
+> Check out the [v6 migration guide](docs/migrating-to-v6.0.0.md) to see how you could be impacted by some changes in the new major `v6` version of the plugin (npm `latest` and `latest-rc` channels) and how to migrate

 <!-- TABLE OF CONTENTS -->
 <details>